Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 photo: @bizzyrunninganddizn

-• Spaceship Earth- journey through the advancement of technology over time on this iconic opening day attraction.
+• Spaceship Earth- journey through the advancement of communication over the years on this iconic opening day attraction.

-• The Seas with Nemo and Friends- enjoy a dark ride with Nemo and friends then walk around the 2nd largest aquarium in the US
+• The Seas with Nemo and Friends – enjoy a dark ride with Nemo and friends.
+Then, visit the 2nd largest aquarium in the US.

-• Journey into Imagination with Figment- learn about the senses with a little figment of imagination.
+• Journey into Imagination with Figment.
+It is a slow-moving dark ride where guests learn about the five senses.
+They learn from a little figment of imagination.

 Rides that divide us

-Then there are those rides that you either love or you hate.
+Then, there are those rides that you either love or hate.
 Let’s talk Mission Space!
 Um, do you want to experience taking off into space the same as the astronauts?
 Does that sound like a nightmare or a dream?
+However, after your mission, enjoy some fun inside Space Base.
+It is a play area designed for small ones to burn off steam.
+The climbing structures are all themed to space exploration.

 Mission Space love it or hate it